spencertipping/ni/doc/ni_by_example_2.md

 1. You must take advantage of randomization to run performant MapReduce.
 1. Run as few separate jobs as possible.
-1. Your reduce tasks should aim take about the same amount of time.
+1. Run the largest number of mappers and reducers that your cluster will allow, while maintaining a map time of at least 1 minute.
 1. Your average reducer time should be under 5 minutes, if possible.
 1. Your slowest reducer should take no more than twice as much time as your average reducer.
 1. Be very careful of running a secondary sort in the reduce phase; often you're better off running a second job.